Looking and finding a property

 Please see our transport section.

-They start going in January but some landlords do not advertise until later in the year, so don't rush or feel pressured into signing up to a property if you are not sure about it.
+They start going in January.
+However, some landlords do not advertise until later in the year, so don't rush or feel pressured into signing up to a property if you are not sure about it.

 No. Landlords are advised to use an Assured Shorthold Tenancy Agreement but they can adapt this and add clauses.
 This is why it is worth getting a contract checked before you sign it.